twigphp/Twig/doc/tags/if.rst

         <p>Our website is in maintenance mode.
 Please, come back later.</p>
     {% endif %}

-You can also test if an array is not empty:
+You can also test if a sequence or a mapping is not empty:

 .. code-block:: html+twig